Nashville-Public-Library/bedework-docs/docs/add-events/topical-areas.md

 ###	Arts & Crafts

   -	Applies to all programs where arts or crafts will be made or discussed.
+### Book Sale

+  - Applies to any sale benefiting the library foundation or friends group.
+  - Does not apply to author events where books are sold.
 ###	Computer Classes

   - _Do_ use for: